When people hear of viscosity for the first time, invariably they ask these three questions:Read More

 When our customers tell me about the different places where CENCO and CSC Digital Moisture balances are used it always interests me.

-At one end of the spectrum is the classic Speedy Moisture Tester where you use the reaction of water with calcium carbide to cause a mini explosion resulting in a moisture measurement reading.
+At one end of the spectrum of the moisture world is the classic Speedy Moisture Tester where you use the reaction of water with calcium carbide to cause a mini explosion resulting in a moisture measurement reading.
 This method is used frequently for soils, concrete, and other like materials.

 Which looks more durable to you?